News

 HISTORY MAKERS MAKE HISTORY

-To that end, Mr. Local History encourages teenagers to join our organization and think about how they can make history themselves.
+To that end, Mr. Local History encourages teenagers to join our organization and consider how they can help shape their own history.
 Local high school and college students are invited to become “History Makers” within our organization.

 History Makers Debut at the Festival of Trees

-Currently, four History Makers are involved in a variety of activities for the holiday season.
+Currently, four History Makers are engaged in various activities for the holiday season.
 For the annual Festival of Trees at the Environmental Center, Mr. Local History and the History Makers will be exhibiting “June in December,” a tree celebrating the life of the late Town Historian June Kennedy.
-The tree and its surrounding area will be adorned with an assemblage of artifacts from Mrs. Kennedy’s estate: history-based ornaments, paper-chain garlands made from copies of her handwritten correspondence, and even her typewriter, reminding viewers of the many articles of local history she composed and shared with the public.
+The tree and its surrounding area will be adorned with an assemblage of artifacts from Mrs. Kennedy’s estate, including history-based ornaments, paper-chain garlands made from copies of her handwritten correspondence, and even her typewriter, which will remind viewers of the many articles of local history she composed and shared with the public.
 They will be setting up the tree at the Environmental Center on Saturday, November 30.
-The tree will be on display throughout the month of December.
+The tree will be on display throughout December.

 History Makers Deliver at Tree Lighting Event

-History Makers volunteer with kids to write holiday cards for soldiers oversees.
-Like working with kids – History makers is for you.
+History Makers volunteers with kids to write holiday cards for soldiers overseas.
+Like working with kids?
+History Makers is for you.

 The History Makers will also help celebrate “Winter Market” in downtown Basking Ridge on Saturday, December 7.
 From 3:00-5:30 PM, local children are invited to join Mr. Local History on the porch of the Washington House restaurant on Finley Avenue.
 Heat lamps will warm the area, and hot chocolate will help warm participants from the inside out as they create and decorate unique Basking Ridge-themed greeting cards for the holiday season.